EmirKorkutUnal/Choosing-a-Classifier-Ensemble/README.md

     plt.subplots_adjust(wspace=0.2)
     plt.show()
 </pre>
-All our predictions in our y_pred list go through the confusion_matrix() function.
+All our predictions in our y_pred list go through the confusion_matrix() function and saved as 'conmat' within the loop.
 Names of the target variables are taken from the y_test dataset.
-For each confusion matrix pair, the one at the left will be the standard plot and the one at the left will be the normalized plot.
+We create a new figure with 12 to 5 inches in size.
+Then the plot_confusion_matrix() custom function takes over: It is run twice for each figure and creates two confusion matrix subplots.
+The ones at the left are the standard plots, the ones at the right are the normalized plots.
 The plots will have a space between them that is 20% of the whole axis width.<br><br>
 All confusion matrices are shown below:<br><br>
 <img src="https://github.com/EmirKorkutUnal/Choosing-a-Classifier-Ensemble/blob/master/images/ABCConMat.jpg">
 <img src="https://github.com/EmirKorkutUnal/Choosing-a-Classifier-Ensemble/blob/master/images/BCConMat.jpg">